cuba-platform/masquerade/README.md

     gradle setupTomcat deploy createDb start

-If you run your tests in the Mozilla Firefox browser, you need to edit standard test configuration for the test project in Idea.
+If you run your tests in the Chrome browser, you need to edit standard test configuration for the test project in Idea.
 To do so, click the **Select Run/Debug Configuration** button, select *Edit Configurations*  in the drop-down list.
 In the VM options field add the following:

-    -Dselenide.browser=marionette -Dwebdriver.gecko.driver=<your_path>/geckodriver.exe
+    -Dselenide.browser=chrome -Dwebdriver.chrome.driver=<your_path>/chromedriver.exe

-where <your_path> is the path to the gecko driver on your computer.
+where <your_path> is the path to the chrome driver on your computer.

 ![Create Configuration](images/testConfiguration.png)